nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 except for the Help Window which can be shown or hide depending on the results of user command.

 Some classes of the UI, notably `CommandBox` and `AppMenu`, keeps a reference of a functional interface called `CommandExecutor` that executes a Command from the Logic `component`.
-In consideration of this design - it is done allow components of UI to execute user commands while still maximizing abstraction and reducing reliance of UI on the Logic component - rather it will be dependent on an intermediate component within UI.

 The `UI` component uses the JavaFx UI framework.
 The layout of these UI parts are defined in their respective matching `.fxml` files stored in the `src/main/resources/view` folder.
 For example, the layout of the
 [`MainWindow`](https://github.com/AY2122S1-CS2103T-T15-3/tp/blob/master/src/main/java/seedu/academydirectory/ui/MainWindow.java) is